tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_5_Discovery_Interfaces_Overview.md

 ## Interfaces Configuration Tab Overview

 The Interfaces Configuration tab contains options for telling the system the location of databases you want to scan.

-The Interface tab has 2 main functions.

-- You can tell system where the databases are that you want to scan.
-- You can run a scan of the databases using criteria set in the Interfaces tab.
+This tab has two main functions.
+You can tell system where the databases are that you want to scan, and you can run a scan of the databases using criteria set in the Interfaces Configuration tab.

 ![image](/articles/DPM/images/Figure_79_Discovery_InterfacesTab.jpg)